MYVOIPAPP Support Team

 "Call recording" service is used to record telephone conversations in a digital audio file format.
 In some area, this service is also named as "lawful interception (LI)".
 We need mention here that you MUST obey your local law or rules to use this service.

 miniSipServer V6.4 or above version can support this service.
-By using MSS, we can record local users (extensions)' incoming calls, outgoing calls or both of them.
-Each call will be saved as seperated .WAV file.
-You can use Windows media player to play them very easily.
+By using MSS, we can record local users or external lines' incoming calls, local users' outgoing calls.
+Each call will be saved into seperated .WAV file.
+You can use Windows media player or other audio tools to play them very easily.

 When we want to record specific local users' calls, we can update their configurations to do that.
 In the local user's dialog, please click "media service" tab just as following figure described: